kdlovett/keith-website/_posts/journal/2018-04-12-new_zealand_9.md

 ![NZPurple](/keiths-site/image_dir/NZPurple.jpg)

 When we returned we spent some time resting in the campsite's lounge with some of the other campers.
 It's good to be travelling with such reliable and positive people.
-The weather that has been hitting the New Zealand the last few days has been unusually harsh, and one might think that might put a damper on things, particularly camping.
+The weather that has been hitting New Zealand the last few days has been unusually harsh, and one might think that might put a damper on things, particularly camping.
 But it was hardly an issue, and I'm looking forward to discovering more with folks in the next few months here.

 ![NZTreee](/keiths-site/image_dir/NZTree.jpg)